as04-git/esc190_proj2_gifmaker/README.md

 [*4] FFMPEG is obviously both multithreaded and uses fancy instruction sets like SIMD, AVX, MMX, and whatever else you can name.

 [**] The code should be able to be modified relatively simply to work with RGB32 and even RGBA stuff too.

+For the Future
+====
+A more efficient, simple, and performant way of doing this is to create a C executable which can be called from python and using the `imageio` module to simply pass in each seamcarved image as stdout to the python script. `imageio` can, as told [here](https://stackoverflow.com/a/55419207), easily pass in the images to ffmpeg without needing to save them to the disk at all.
+That way much larger images could be processed without consuming tons of disk space and avoiding file I/O.